zshoals/zshoals.github.io/docs/bitset-ecs/bitset.md

 Using bitsets to generate these queries is excellent for several reasons, most notably, it's really fast to generate them.
 Bitwise operations are very fast at a hardware level, and they are likely to be [vectorized](https://en.wikipedia.org/wiki/Automatic_vectorization) without any work on your part.
 Determining whether 128 (or more!) entities match your search criteria per operation is pretty neat to say the least.

-You might now understand why we organized our bitsets as belonging to the component arrays rather than to the entities themselves; easy, fast, and cheap querying is the reason why.
+You might now understand why we organized our bitsets as belonging to the component arrays rather than to the entities themselves; easy, fast, and cheap generation of an iteration list of entities matching our search criteria is the reason why.
+Even in extreme cases with large amounts of query operations and hundreds of queries, it's unlikely for your total query time to take more than half a millisecond combined.
+Well, in an optimized release build, anyway.
+It's not the fastest query solution, but it's still pretty good for the amount of effort we're putting in (read: little).

 In our ECS, queries are not cached and are generated on demand.
 They do not perform "live-updates," so any entity creation or deletion will not be visible until another query is executed.